The Mole (American TV series) season 6: Episode 3

-Each candidate is individually presented with a dilemma.
-They can read a set of dossiers containing information about the remaining candidates or leave them unread.
-If no candidates read the dossiers, the group earn $10,000 for the pot.
+Each contestant is individually presented with a dilemma.
+They can read a set of dossiers containing information about the remaining contestants or leave them unread.
+If no contestants read the dossiers, the group earn $10,000 for the pot.
 Additionally, the dilemma also states that their integrity would be "rewarded" if they didn't read the dossiers.

-After the Sunken Treasure Mission, it was revealed that all candidates who did not read the dossiers could privately bid, with money from the pot, to select a candidate they believe did read the dossiers.
-The candidate who bids the most money wins the chance to select a candidate who they believe read the dossiers.
-If they are correct, they receive an exemption and the money they bid is removed from the pot.
+After the Sunken Treasure Mission, it was revealed that all contestants who did not read the dossiers could privately bid, with money from the pot, to select a contestant they believe did read the dossiers.
+The contestant who bids the most money wins the chance to select a contestant who they believe read the dossiers.
+If they are correct, they receive an Exemption and the money they bid is removed from the pot.

-Joi had the highest bid of $25,000 and correctly guessed that Greg read the dossiers, meaning she won an exemption and $25,000 was removed from the pot.
+Joi had the highest bid of $25,000 and correctly guessed that Greg read the dossiers, meaning she won an Exemption and $25,000 was removed from the pot.